khumba/haskell-style/haskell-style.md

 Avoid reduncancy, refactoring when appropriate.
 This also applies to syntactic
 elements: clean up unused imports, remove unnecessary `do`s, and in general listen to the suggestings of HLint.
-Code should compile warning-free with `-W` enabled.
+Code should compile warning-free with `-W -fwarn-incomplete-patterns -fwarn-unused-do-bind`.